suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 NOTE: On systems that support only a single component, Set Current Component has no effect and can be omitted.

-NOTE: A digest should always be set using Override Parameters, since this prevents a less-privileged dependent from replacing the digest.
+NOTE: **A digest MUST always be set using Override Parameters, since this prevents a less-privileged dependent from replacing the digest.**

 ## Compatibility Check Template